moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Introduction {#intro}

+This document describes use cases and requirements that guide the specification of a simple, low-latency media delivery solution for ingest and distribution of media, using either the QUIC protocol {{RFC9000}} or WebTransport {{WebTrans-charter}}.

 This document describes the chartered {{MOQ-charter}} use cases that guide development of a simple, low-latency media delivery solution for ingest and distribution of media, and the requirements for this solution that result from these use cases.

-## Intention for this version of the document

-RFC Editor: If this document reaches you, please remove this section!
+## Note for MOQ Working Group participants

-This version of the document is intended to provide the MOQ working group with a starting point for work on the "Use Cases and Requirements document" milestone, as described in {{MOQ-ucr}}.
+This version of the document is intended to provide the MOQ working group with a starting point for work on the "Use Cases and Requirements document" milestone.
+The update implements the work plan described in {{MOQ-ucr}}.
+The authors intend to request MOQ working group adoption after IETF 115, so we can begin work on these topics in earnest.

 # Terminology {#term}